cvanelteren/ultraplot/README.rst

    pip install ultraplot
    conda install -c conda-forge ultraplot

-Likewise, an existing installation of ultraplot can be upgraded to the latest version with:
+Likewise, an existing installation of UltraPlot can be upgraded to the latest version with:

 .. code-block:: bash